-The responsibilities of our Nominating, Governance and Environmental and Social Responsibility Committee will be more fully described in our Nominating, Governance and Environmental and Social Responsibility Committee charter, and we anticipate that our Nominating, Governance and Environmental and Social Responsibility Committee, among other duties, will:
+The responsibilities of our Nominating, Governance and Environmental and Social Responsibility Committee are more fully described in our Nominating, Governance and Environmental and Social Responsibility Committee charter.
+Among other duties, the Nominating, Governance and Environmental and Social Responsibility Committee:

-- identify, screen and review individuals qualified to serve as directors, consistent with criteria approved by the Board and the commitment of Vitesse and the Board to a standard of Board inclusiveness, and recommend to the Board the nominees for election or re-election at the next annual meeting of stockholders and for filling any Board vacancies; - oversee the evaluation of the Board and individual directors; - establish and recommend to the Board Vitesse's Corporate Governance Guidelines, as well as oversee the implementation and effectiveness of and recommend modifications as appropriate to such guidelines; - review and recommend to the Board for approval any changes in the compensation of non-employee directors; - oversee and provide input to management on Vitesse's risks, policies, strategies and programs related to matters of sustainability, corporate social responsibility, corporate culture and corporate governance; - consider and provide input to management on social, political and environmental trends in public policy, regulation and legislation and consider additional corporate social responsibility actions in response to such issues; - review the goals established from time to time for Vitesse's performance with respect to matters of sustainability and corporate social responsibility and monitor Vitesse's progress against those goals and Vitesse's Corporate Social Responsibility Principles (the "CSR Principles"); - review Vitesse's sustainability and corporate social responsibility reports as may be issued from time to time; - as requested by the Board, make recommendations to the Board with respect to matters affecting corporate ESG responsibilities and related corporate conduct consistent with Vitesse's CSR Principles; - receive periodic reports from management regarding relationships with key external stakeholders that may have a significant impact on Vitesse's ESG initiatives as well as business activities and performance; - review Vitesse's charitable giving policies and programs and receive reports from management on Vitesse's charitable contributions; - review stockholder proposals relating to corporate governance, public policy, sustainability and corporate social responsibility issues; - review and approve annually (and periodically when material changes are proposed) the CSR Principles; and - retain independent outside professional advisors, as needed.
+- identifies, screens and reviews individuals qualified to serve as directors, consistent with criteria approved by the Board and the commitment of Vitesse and the Board to a standard of Board inclusiveness, and recommends to the Board the nominees for election or re-election at the next annual meeting of stockholders and for filling any Board vacancies: - oversees the evaluation of the Board and individual directors; - establishes and recommends to the Board Vitesse's Corporate Governance Guidelines, as well as oversees the implementation and effectiveness of and recommends modifications as appropriate to such guidelines; - reviews and recommends to the Board for approval any changes in the compensation of non-employee directors; - oversees and provides input to management on Vitesse's risks, policies, strategies and programs related to matters of sustainability, corporate social responsibility, corporate culture and corporate governance; - considers and provides input to management on social, political and environmental trends in public policy, regulation and legislation and considers additional corporate social responsibility actions in response to such issues; - reviews the goals established from time to time for Vitesse's performance with respect to matters of sustainability and corporate social responsibility and monitor Vitesse's progress against those goals and Vitesse's Corporate Social Responsibility Principles (the "CSR Principles"); - reviews Vitesse's sustainability and corporate social responsibility reports as may be issued from time to time; - as requested by the Board, makes recommendations to the Board with respect to matters affecting corporate ESG responsibilities and related corporate conduct consistent with Vitesse's CSR Principles; - receives periodic reports from management regarding relationships with key external stakeholders that may have a significant impact on Vitesse's ESG initiatives as well as business activities and performance; - reviews Vitesse's charitable giving policies and programs and receive reports from management on Vitesse's charitable contributions; - reviews stockholder proposals relating to corporate governance, public policy, sustainability and corporate social responsibility issues; - reviews and approves annually (and periodically when material changes are proposed) the CSR Principles; and - retains independent outside professional advisors, as needed.